Food Tour in Almaty

-Use this page as a starting point for a Almaty walking tour, a free self-guided route, or the Roamee app for Almaty.
+Use this page as a starting point for a Almaty walking tour, a free route, or the Roamee app for Almaty.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Almaty slopes uphill from north to south — walking southward means walking uphill toward the mountains, which provides increasingly dramatic views but more effort.